MicrosoftDocs/windows-itpro-docs/education/windows/edu-take-a-test.md

 ## How to use Take a Test with a dedicated account

 When the policy or provisioning package is applied to the devices, students will be able to select the testing account from the sign-in screen.
-The device will be locked down and Take a Test will open the assessment URL.
+Take a Test will be executed in kiosk mode, opening the assessment URL.

 ## How to exit Take a Test

 To exit the Take a Test app at any time, press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Delete</kbd>.
 You will have the option to sign out of the test-taking account or return to the test.
-If you sign out, the device will be unlocked and you can use the device as normal.
+Once signed out, the device will be unlocked from kiosk mode and can be used as normal.

 The following animation shows the process of signing in to the test-taking account, taking a test, and exiting the test: